COST & FINANCING

 The complex will be self-sustained through its operational income.
 Outlined in its detailed business plan, Prospect Meadows foresees a $3 million budget once fully operational.
 These numbers are based on data from similar complexes in other areas of the country, Perfect Game and the local Convention and Visitors Bureau.
 After ensuring the complex is maintained and has funds for reserve, Prospect Meadows plans to donate a portion of net proceeds back to the community.

 How many people are expected to attend events at the complex?

-More than 60,000 out-of-the-area visitors will come to the area each year for games, filling 60,000 hotel room nights due to extended stays.
+When Phase II is completed, more than 60,000 out-of-the-area visitors will come to the area each year for games.
 All in all, more than 120,000 unique people will visit Prospect Meadows annually.